trentm/json/README.md

       { name: 'Mark' } ]

+# Validating JSON

+Since v1.2.0 `json` will give position information and context for JSON syntax errors (`SyntaxError`).
+This can be handy for validating data and config files:

+    $ cat config.json | json
+    json: error: input is not JSON: Unexpected ',' at line 17, column 5:
+                , { "name": "smartos64-1.4.7"
+            ....^
+    {
+        "use-proxy": false
+    ...
+    $ echo $?
+    1

 # Module Usage

-Since v1.3.1 you can using "jsontool" as a node.js module:
+Since v1.3.1 you can use "jsontool" as a node.js module:

     var jsontool = require('jsontool');